yhy258/EIDL_DRMI/README.md

 ## Data preparation
-Our metalens dataset used in the paper can be accessed on [Google drive](https://drive.google.com/drive/folders/1IuXorBlklxs4w-iCFsSWbN2v0CchJH68?usp=sharing).
+Our metalens dataset used in the paper can be accessed on [Figshare](https://figshare.com/articles/figure/Dataset_for_DRMI/24634740).

 The train-test data should be placed in  data/DRMI_dataset/{train or test} directory. :
 ```